-No. Your convention registration includes access to more than 1,200 sessions.
-You can add paid sessions and events like Documented Sessions and NASP Convention Workshops to expand your registration and earn documented CPD, but they are entirely optional.
+Your convention registration includes access to 1,200 sessions.
+However, you can add Documented Sessions and NASP Convention Workshops to earn documented CPD.

 More than 1,200 sessions and events, including:

 • Convention Mentor Program

 • Keynote Address (KY)

 • Mini-Skills Presentations (MS)

 • Paper Presentations (PA)